 Manufactured Home Interior Design Trick #3 – Lots of Light

 Light is an interior designer’s best tool and this home uses light perfectly.
 Windows allow ample natural light in so that it can bounce around and do its magic.

 In addition to the natural light, an abundance of recessed display lights (or pendant lights) were installed throughout the living room and kitchen.

 Light always makes a home seem larger and more welcoming.

 The bedroom in this gorgeous double wide manufactured home only uses a shade, no curtains.
 It keeps the room minimal and bright.

 Manufactured Home Interior Design Trick #4 – Minimal Decor

-You can’t go wrong with white in a home.
-Though it’s hard to keep clean and can be hard to find the right hue, but white is a perfect choice for walls because it makes a space seem larger and provides a blank canvas.
+Certainly, white is hard to keep clean it is a perfect choice for walls.
+It makes space seem larger and provides a blank canvas.
 You’re the artist, the white walls are your canvas, all you have to do it create your masterpiece!

-As always, thank you for reading Mobile and Manufactured Home Living!
+As always, thank you for reading Mobile Home Living!